five-dots/rpolygon.io/README.md

 R Polygon.io Package
 ===

 This is a simple wrapper package to interact with [Polygon.io](https://polygon.io/)'s RESTful API.
+This package is now in Beta stage.

 # Installation